Rules, laws and commandments within Christianity.

 Remember God is the Boss

-Bear in mind though that what I have written above does not challenge the loving nature of God, and the impact that will have on our individual salvation.
+Bear in mind though that what I have written above does NOT challenge the loving nature of God, and the impact that will have on our individual salvation.
 God makes the ultimate decisions in this respect.

 He loves us despite our weaknesses, which often stem from ingrained personalities (i.e. based on our genetics) that can be hard for us to control.
-(And I speak from experience here).
+(And yes, I speak from experience here).
 He lovingly meets us, in the ‘person of the Holy Spirit‘, in our day to day struggles … assisting and strengthening our resolve (i.e. when when we try to ‘change our ways’).

 4.2 Effect of sin on ‘our day-to-day lives’